natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 *___________________________________*

 In the future bounding box selection may be implemented to the auto rigger for a hybrid approach.
-It seams finding the joint via other joints, for instance, the root joint being the joint with the most children in the scene, lacks some flexibility for modularity.
+It seams finding the joints via other joints, for instance, the root joint being the joint with the most children in the scene, lacks some flexibility for modularity.
 If one would want 5 arms coming out of a toe, this becomes unnecessarily complicated to look at all the other joints around when one could just place a bounding box selector at the root of each appendage instead.
 I think placing bounding box selectors, where joints may be unpredictable, like the face, would be a good hybrid approach.
 In addition to finding joints based on other joints and based on bounding boxes; world position, vectors based on other joints, or joint labels could also be used.
-This all allows the rig to not rely on joint names making it more flexible and easier to use.
+This all allows the rig to operate without joint names making it more flexible and easier to use, not requring selecting joints or typing in names, both repetitive tasks.

 Though, a fully modular setup may be better for the auto rigger, where placing stand-in objects would represent joints and then joint orientation could be better accounted for.
 It is nice to be able to use an auto rigger on a pre-existing skeleton,